Simple ideas to make your life easier

 - The amount of natural light available

-- What space is available for lighting (ceilings, downlighting beneath cupboards, recessed above / below wall cabinets, etc.)
+- What space is available for lighting.
+Think about ceilings, down lighting beneath cupboards, recessed above / below wall cabinets, etc.

-For your task lighting over areas like worktops, you may want to consider bright LED downlighters or flexible strip lighting mounted on the underside of your wall cabinets.
-If you’re fitting directional spotlights, make sure you choose the right beam width, as this will determine how much space is lit.
+For task lighting over worktops, use bright LED down lighters or light strips on the underside of your cabinets.
+If you’re fitting directional spotlights, make sure you choose the right beam width.
+This will determine how much space is lit.

 Utilise natural lighting

-Don’t forget to make the most of any natural light your kitchen has to offer – skylights, French doors and windows can all help light your kitchen.
-And using light paints, tiles, worktops and cabinet doors can really help bounce this light around the room, giving your kitchen a bright, open, and fresh feel.
+Don’t forget to make the most of any natural light your kitchen has to offer.
+Skylights, French doors, and windows can all help light up your kitchen.
+Light paint, tiles, worktops and cabinet doors can help bounce extra light around the room.
+Make the most of natural lighting for a bright, open, and fresh feel.